MarcialRosales/maven-concourse-pipeline/README.md

-# Use Corporate Maven Repository
+# Deploy SureFire Reports

 ## Getting started

-Run `docker-compose up` to launch JFrog on port 8081 of the docker-machine.
+Run `docker-compose up` to launch JFrog on port 8081 and nginx with webdav on port 80.